Set up Microsoft Defender for Endpoint deployment

 us-v20.events.data.microsoft.com is only

-needed if the machine is on Windows 10, version 1803 or later.
+needed if the device is on Windows 10, version 1803 or later.

-If a proxy or firewall is blocking anonymous traffic, as Microsoft Defender ATP sensor is connecting from system context, make sure anonymous traffic is permitted in the previously listed URLs.
+If a proxy or firewall is blocking anonymous traffic, as Microsoft Defender for Endpoint sensor is connecting from system context, make sure anonymous traffic is permitted in the listed URLs.

-If you network devices don't support the URLs white-listed in the prior section, you can use the following information.
+If you network devices don't support the URLs listed in the prior section, you can use the following information.

-Microsoft Defender ATP is built on Azure cloud, deployed in the following regions:
+Defender for Endpoint is built on Azure cloud, deployed in the following regions:

 - +<Region Name="uswestcentral">